-This is one kind of insect that makes the queen's nest using its own workers.
+The army ant is an insect that makes the queen's nest using its own workers.

-Symbiotic is the relationship between two creatures which makes the mutually dependent upon each other to sustain life.
+Symbiotic is the relantionship of two creatures which makes them mutually dependent on each other to sustain life.

 Mimicry is a possible defense mechanism where an animal is designed to look like something else.

-The hopeful monster theory is an evolutionary theory which states that occasionally an animal births a totally new creature.
+The hopeful monster theory is an evolutionary theory which states that occasinaly an animal births a totally new creature.

-What is the significance of the discovery of piltdown man?
+What is the signifigance of the Piltdown man?